Support Centre

 • Updated

-Hyperlinked text functions to take readers of content to a specific address, either in the same document, to an external web address, or to create an email addressed to a specific an email address.
-Embedded links appear in context in text or in a structured context, like a navigation menu or a in a list of linked resources.
+Hyperlinked text allows you to direct readers to a specific location—either within the same document, to an external website, or to open an email addressed to a specific recipient.
+Links can appear directly in text or in structured contexts, such as navigation menus or lists of linked resources.
+Proper styling and descriptive text are essential to make links accessible and user-friendly.

 The feature(s) discussed in this article is available on the following Venngage subscription plans: Free, Premium, Business and Enterprise.